vivavv/vivavv/README.md

 <img src="images/capoo-work.gif" width="250" height="190" align="right" alt="capoo-work-gif"/>

-- 👩🏻‍💻 I’m currently working with Javascript and Vue.js!
+- 👩🏻‍💻 I’m currently working with React, Vue (Javascript) and Flutter (Dart)!
 - 🚀 I’m currently learning more about design and animations
-- 🔎 I want to learn more about Python and Back-end development
+- 🔎 I want to learn more about UX design and mobile development
 - ⭐️ I really love colors!
 - 🎶 I'm a music enthusiast!
 Love to listen to and discover new music :)
 - 💬 You can ask me about anything